MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-debug.md

 ### You created the package by using Visual Studio

-Set the packaging project as the startup project, and then press CTRL+F5 to start your app.
+Set the packaging project as the startup project, and then press F5 to start your app.

-### You created the package manually or by using the Desktop App Converter
+### You created the package using a different tool

-Open a Windows PowerShell command prompt, and from the **PackageFiles** subfolder of your output folder, run this cmdlet:
+Open a Windows PowerShell command prompt, and from the root directory of your package files, run this cmdlet:

 ```
 Add-AppxPackage –Register AppxManifest.xml